MagnusLoof/KarioMart/README.md

 https://stackoverflow.com/questions/56676894/how-convert-type-unityengine-texture2d-to-unityengine-sprite

 It talks about how to use Sprite.Create, I implemented the solution that I found.
-Shortly thereafter I realised the issue, I was using List<Texture2D> instead of just List<Sprite>.
+Shortly thereafter I realised the issue, I was using List<Texture2D> instead of just List<Sprite> that I forgot about.
+This realisation completely got rid of the issue that I had in the first place, but at least I learned something new.

 For my countdown I was setting a text to a float counting down from 0.
-I wanted to show decimal points, but only 2.
+I wanted to show decimal points, but not all of them.

 https://forum.unity.com/threads/how-do-i-make-my-code-only-display-1-or-2-numbers-after-the-decimal.370059/